 Policy Regarding Gifts to the Colgate University Libraries

-The Colgate University Libraries support the teaching and research needs of the university's current students and faculty.
-The Libraries welcome the donation of monetary gifts as well as scholarly material which supports this mission.
-Support from faculty, alumni, and friends contributes greatly to the strengths and diversity of the libraries holdings.
+The Colgate University Libraries support the teaching and research needs of the University's current students and faculty.
+The Libraries welcome the donation of monetary gifts as well as scholarly material that supports this mission.
+Support from faculty, alumni, and friends contributes greatly to the strengths and diversity of the Libraries' holdings.

-Because of the costs associated with processing and storing gifts of scholarly materials, the Libraries reserves the right to carefully review offered material and to decline gifts that fall outside the scope of its collecting policies.
-Generally materials not accepted include heavily damaged, highlighted, annotated, or moldy books; textbooks; condensed books; photocopies; proof texts; self-published books; bibles, non-commercially produced videotapes; films in VHS format which are commercially available in DVD; recordings on vinyl, sheet music and standard editions of musical scores.
+Because of the costs associated with processing and storing gifts of scholarly materials, the Libraries reserve the right to carefully review offered material and to decline gifts that fall outside the scope of our collecting policies.
+Generally, materials not accepted include heavily damaged, highlighted, annotated, or moldy books; textbooks; condensed books; photocopies; proof texts; self-published books; bibles; non-commercially produced videotapes; films in VHS format that are commercially available in DVD; and recordings on vinyl, sheet music, and standard editions of musical scores.
 We also decline to accept materials that are largely duplicative of our existing holdings or in cases where multiple copies are already available within the local ConnectNY consortium.
 Back runs of journals are generally not accepted unless they fill a gap in our collection and the material has not already been digitized.
 The Libraries are also unable to accept the donation of personal subscriptions.

 All gifts-in-kind are received with the understanding that they are unrestricted gifts and, as such, Colgate University Libraries becomes the owner of the material and reserves the right to make retention, location, cataloging, and other decisions relating to use or disposition.
 Some gifts-in-kind not added to the collection may be offered to other libraries in the region or may be forwarded to Better World Books.